-- 6. ESMA agrees with the ultimate objectives of the modifications that the European Commission intends to introduce. - 7.
-However, ESMA considers that the tool proposed by the Commission for the matter related to the non-EU intra group transactions is not appropriate from a legal perspective and, in the case that the Commission intention is to define a later application date for those transactions, ESMA stands ready to explore, in coordination with the Commission, a different manner to incorporate that provision.

-- 8. ESMA backs the modifications on the frontloading section, though has a few observations and improvements with respect to several recitals. - 9.
-ESMA proposes to incorporate the suggestion of the Commission to deal with the application of the 8 billion threshold to investment funds for the definitions of types of counterparties as a specific provision in the text of the RTS.
+- 7. ESMA agrees with the ultimate objectives of the modifications that the European Commission intends to introduce. - 8.
+However, ESMA considers that the tool proposed by the Commission for the matter related to the non-EU intra group transactions is not appropriate from a legal perspective and, in the case that the Commission intention is to define a later application date for those transactions, ESMA stands ready to explore, in coordination with the Commission, a different manner to incorporate that provision. - 9.
+ESMA backs the modifications on the frontloading section, though has a few observations and improvements with respect to several recitals. - 10.
+ESMA proposes to apply the 8 billion threshold to investment funds for the definitions of types of counterparties at a fund level.
+To that effect, a specific provision has been added in the text of the RTS.